 - a.
-Based on change in CPI; 3% maximum change per year or Safety Tier A and Tier D. - b.
-Based on change in CPI; 2% maximum change per year for Safety Tier C and Tier E.
+Based on change in CPI; 3% maximum change per year or Safety Tier A and Tier D. Any additional CPI percentage over the maximum is "banked". - b.
+Based on change in CPI; 2% maximum change per year for Safety Tier C and Tier E. Any additional CPI percentage over the maximum is "banked".